ianthemazer/ianfabian/Video Games Sales Data Capstone 2 Project.md

-Aggregated all the different systems into their umbrella companies to see overall sales trends by major company
+Aggregated all the different systems into their umbrella companies to see overall sales trends by major company:
 ```python
 fig, ax = plt.subplots()
 newgen_nintendo_group = newgen_nintendo.groupby("year")["na_sales"].sum()